tremor-rs/tremor-www/blog/2021-06-29T17-LFX-Blog-Jigyasa-gcloud.md

 #### Google Cloud Storage connector:

-I wrote a GCS sink that can issue the basic GCS operations such as list buckets and objects, create, insert and delete objects from the Google Cloud Platform cloud storage service.
+I wrote a GCS sink that can issue the basic GCS Operations such as list buckets and objects, create, insert and delete objects from the Google Cloud Platform cloud storage service.
 The docs can be found here: [GCS offramp docs](/docs/artefacts/offramps/#gcs)

 #### Google Cloud Pub/Sub connector: